Worker Protection Standard

 - Nurseries

-*If the agricultural establishment hires or contracts for the services of agricultural workers (uses a labor contractor) to do tasks relating to the production of the agricultural plants, they are responsible for WPS compliance, NOT the labor contractor.
+Note: If an agricultural establishment hires or contracts agricultural workers through a labor contractor, the establishment is responsible for WPS compliance, not the labor contractor.

-WPS Exemptions for Owners & Immediate Family members
+Excemptions for Agricultural Owners and Immediate Family Members

 - No agricultural establishments that use WPS-labeled pesticide products are completely exempt from the WPS requirements,